NetLogo/foundation-website-frontend/Documentation/create-pages.md

 There are two main flows:

-1. **Dynamic Pages** — A common page structure with repeating sections.
+1. **subsections Pages** — A common page structure with repeating sections.

 2. **Custom Pages** — A fully customized page based on your needs.

 ---

-### Dynamic Pages
+### subsections Pages

-Dynamic pages require a collection with:
+subsections pages require a collection with:

 - `section_title`